 Wages in Northwest Oregon usually follow the same pattern as they do elsewhere.
 Wages are usually low for occupations requiring less education and fewer skills and higher for occupations demanding more preparation and investment in training and education.
 Because so many jobs in Northwest Oregon require few skills, wages are often in the $12-$17 per hour range.
 Wages for more skilled occupations, such as truck drivers and registered nurses, are higher.
 The median wage for all occupations was $17.77 – 2.4 percent higher than the previous year.
 Wages for other occupations can be found at www.QualityInfo.org by following the link to Jobs; Careers then the Occupation; Wage Information and searching for the occupation of interest.

 Wages for Broad Occupational Groups

 Reviewing occupational wages is a useful step in planning a career.
-The table below presents average wages for broad occupational groups instead of for specific occupations.
-Healthcare, management, engineering, and computer groups lead the list and had wages that were as much as twice the average for all occupations.
+The table below presents the size and average wages for broad occupational groups instead of for specific occupations.
+Healthcare, management, engineering, and computer groups lead the wage list and had wages that were as much as twice the average for all occupations.
 Many of the specific occupations in these top groups require advanced education and training.
 Unfortunately, these occupational groups aren’t dominant in Northwest Oregon’s economy.
 Management and healthcare occupational groups provide more than 5,000 jobs each in Northwest Oregon, but computer and engineering occupational groups provide fewer than 2,000 jobs each.